Ceasar/Encyclopedia/src/rumelhart_mcclelland_1981.rst

 3. It suffered from a lack of specificity of how the brain might actually out such complex computations.

-Here, the authors attempt to propose a model that addresses these concerns.
+Here, the authors propose a model that addresses these concerns.

-Some important facts about word perception
+Some important facts about |WP|
 ================================================================================
 :Pages: 38-43 (6)